Lawrie Reilly: Life and career

-Reilly joined Hibs in 1946, despite interest from their city rivals Hearts.
-He quickly established himself in the Hibernian team, scoring his first goal against Queen of the South.
+Reilly joined Hibernian in 1946, despite interest from their city rivals Hearts.
+He quickly established himself in the Hibs team, scoring his first goal against Queen of the South.
 He netted the first of 18 hat-tricks for Hibs in 1947, also against Queen of the South.
 He made his league debut as a 17-year-old in the 1946–47 season.
 Reilly was a fringe player in the 1947–48 season as Hibs won the league championship, playing in insufficient games to earn a winners' medal.
 It was reported that Reilly and Johnny Aitkenhead might be loaned to Edinburgh derby rivals Hearts, who were battling against relegation that season.

 Reilly became a first team regular during the following season, after Willie Ormond suffered a broken leg.
 He earned his first selection for Scotland that season, playing and scoring in a 3–1 win against England at Wembley.
 Later that year, the Famous Five were fielded together in a match for the first time.
 The forward line were used regularly for the first time during the 1949–50 season.
 The team earned 49 league points, more than in their championship-winning seasons, but lost out on the championship that season by a single point to Rangers.
 That season also provided a major disappointment in Reilly's international career, as Scotland qualified for the 1950 FIFA World Cup, but the SFA refused to send the team to Brazil because they had failed to win the 1950 British Home Championship.

 By the early 1950s, Hibernian were the most feared force in Scottish football as they won back-to-back league championships in 1951 and 1952.
 Reilly was instrumental in both triumphs, finishing top scorer in the 1951–52 triumph.
 Hibs finished second to Rangers in 1953 and the club's fortunes started to go into decline, although Reilly continued to perform well.
 He missed out on selection for the 1954 FIFA World Cup due to suffering from a bout of pleurisy.